Su Marine Yachts

-Su Marine Yachts is a Turkish shipbuilding and Boat building company based in Istanbul.
+Su Marine Yachts is a Turkish shipbuilding and boat building company based in Istanbul.

 Su Marine builds luxury sailing and motor yachts.

 History

-SU MARINE Ship Yard company was incorporated in 2007.
+SU Marine Ship Yard company was incorporated in 2007.
 SU MARINE’s roots date more than 40 years ago, and was known as well for being the first composite boat builder in Turkey.

-SU MARINE is known for building yachts up to 50 m.
+SU Marine is known for building yachts up to 50 m.

-The ShipYard
+The ship yard

-SU MARINE Yard is located in Tuzla, Istanbul next to the Sabiha Gökçen International Airport on the coast of the Marmara Sea.
+SU Marine yard is located in Tuzla, Istanbul next to the Sabiha Gökçen International Airport on the coast of the Marmara Sea.

-SU MARINE has an 8000 m2 facility including four large yachts building areas, 600 m2 administrative and engineering office space, 400 m2 interior joinery workshop, 300 m2 stainless-steel workshop, 180 m2 wharehouse space including special area for sensitive items and 100 m2 paint facility.
+SU Margine has an 8000 m2 facility including four large yachts building areas, 600 m2 administrative and engineering office space, 400 m2 interior joinery workshop, 300 m2 stainless-steel workshop, 180 m2 wharehouse space including special area for sensitive items and 100 m2 paint facility.

-Areas of Expertise
+Capabilities

-SU MARINE masterises different building techniques including cold molded wood epoxy, composite, steel and aluminium.
+The yard uses building techniques including cold molded wood epoxy, composite, steel and aluminium.